Minivera/prosewright/README.md

 John is a warrior, he has 5 health points and is not drowning.

 Scene Loop
-if John is drowning and his health points are higher than 0, then decrease his health points by 1 and play scene Loop from act One. otherwise, play scene end loop from act One.
+if John is drowning and his health points are higher than 0, then his health points are decreased by 1 and play scene Loop from act One. otherwise, play scene end loop from act One.

 Scene End loop